The Phantom

 Plot Summary

-Believed to be immortal by others as "The Ghost Who Walks" and having descended from a lineage of African superheroes, The Phantom must travel to New York City to stop an evil businessman from obtaining three mystical skulls that would give him the secret to ultimate power.
+Others believe him immortal, calling him "The Ghost Who Walks."
+Descended from a lineage of African superheroes, the Phantom must travel to New York City to stop an evil businessman from obtaining three mystical skulls that would give him the secret to ultimate power.

 Cast